funkyrailroad/sous-chefs/README.md

 x by default all endpoints must be admin
 . keep thinking of these user scenarios:
-/ define the user scenarios for the minimum prototype
-    - I'm the host and I want to navigate to an existing cooking group I created
-        - see my group
-    - I'm the host and I want to see who is responsible for each task
+    . turn these user scenarios into cucumber/gherkin / define the user scenarios for the minimum prototype ?
+I'm the host and I want to see who is responsible for each task
-    - I'm a user and I want to see how I can complete my current task
     - I'm a user and I want to update my user info
         . be able to update your user info (email, first_name, last_name, password)
+    .
+I'm a user and I can't complete my current task because it's blocked
+        - e.g. I'm supposed to clean something, but it's not done being used . be able to skip a task,
+            . possibly also identify who's task is blocking it .
+I'm the host/admin and I want to change the status of a task x I'm the host and I want to navigate to an existing cooking group I created
+        - see my group in login page
+        - My group
-    x I'm the host and I want to see who is in my cooking group
+    x I'm a user and I want to see how I can complete my current task x I'm the host and I want to see who is in my cooking group
         - cooking group detail view
     x I'm the host and I want to set up a recipe for people to cook